 After a high of 89° at 3 PM, the warmest reading of the month (and a record until 1970), the temperature fell steadily (especially after 8 PM) until it bottomed out at 52° by daybreak the next day.

 This was the third day in a row with a low of 66°, and it followed three days in a row with lows of 67°.
-This compares to average lows this time of the month in the upper 50s.
+This compares to average lows this time of year in the upper 50s.
 (High temperatures for these six days, however, were all different.)

 Between Aug.
 28 and today, only two days had above average mean temperatures.
 This four-week period was nearly five degrees cooler than normal.
 Today was seven degrees below average, with a high/low of 62°/55°.